-Costs in the budget table are derived utilizing averages from previous year(s) spending in each category, estimated inflation and price increases, as well as future needs.
+Costs in the budget table are derived utilizing averages from previous year(s) spending in each category, estimated inflation and price increases, increased personnel (new POE officers) as well as future needs.

 Indirect Costs

 The current indirect cost rate as established by the agreement is 21.4%.